Costa-exe/aur-lite/README.md

 * **KISS Compliant**: No Go, no Rust, no background magic.
 Just standard Bash.
 * **RAM-Safe Builds**: Large AUR packages (like browsers or electron apps) can easily crash your system if compiled in `tmpfs` (RAM). `aur-taw` clones and builds everything on your physical disk (`~/.cache/aur-taw`), keeping your memory free and your system stable.
+* **Self-Updating**: `aur-taw` automatically tracks itself upon first run, allowing it to update itself through the standard update checking process.
+* **Smart Import**: Easily migrate from other helpers by scanning your system for installed AUR packages and interactively choosing which ones to track.
 * **Smart Safeguards**:
   * **Pacman Lock Check**: Verifies `/var/lib/pacman/db.lck` before starting any operation.
   * **Removal Blocker**: Prevents you from untracking an alias using `remove` if the software is still physically installed on your system.
+It also strictly protects the `aur-taw` alias from accidental removal.
   * **VCS/Bin Alerts**: Warns you if you attempt to downgrade a non-standard package where specific commits might be ignored or missing.
 * **Time Machine (Downgrades)**: Easily install a specific version of a package by appending a git commit hash.
 * **Clean Workflow**: Automatically detects missing AUR dependencies, provides links to add them, and prompts you to remove build orphans once the installation is done.